 An essential site to be familiar with while travelling by train in Japan is Hyperdia.
 You just tell it your departure and arrival stations and date & time of travel, and it gives you a range of options – you can tell it to rank them by speed, price, or even by the routes with the best transfers, and you can also specify certain stations that you want the route to pass through.
 If using a JR Pass you can set it to only show JR trains, and you can block services like the Nozomi which aren’t covered on the pass.
 The only minor thing to be aware of with it is that sometimes the station name is slightly different on Hyperdia due to a hyphen being included, a space not being included, etc, for example Okutama is Oku-tama.
 For more detail on using Hyperdia, see here.

 Trains aside, Japan also has excellent roads and buses run everywhere.
 Slower than the trains of course, but significantly cheaper and usually pretty comfortable; they tend to run overnight on long-distance routes which I basically hate but it is convenient and I used them many times, especially when living in Tokyo and volunteering in Tohoku.
-Outside Tokyo you can usually find bus stations attached to any major JR hub station, and it’s possible to just turn up and buy a ticket for the next available bus (but don’t try this during the three main Japanese holiday periods).
-Tokyo seems to be too packed for large central bus stations, so the situation is a bit more fragmented with smaller bus stations dotted around and some buses simply picking up from certain designated intersections.
-It’s best to book these online; Willer Express is cheap, comfortable, has good route coverage centred on Tokyo and Osaka/Kyoto, and is easy to use with a fully-functioning English website.
+You can usually find bus stations attached to the major JR hub stations, and it’s possible to just turn up and buy a ticket for the next available bus (but don’t try this during the three main Japanese holiday periods) or you can book online to be sure of a ticket at your preferred time.
+Willer Express is cheap, comfortable, has good route coverage centred on Tokyo and Osaka/Kyoto, and is easy to use with a fully-functioning English website.
 They also have discount passes available (Japan Bus Pass) which are a pretty good deal.
+The main bus station in Tokyo is at Shinjuku Station, located above the south part of the station (make your way to the South Gate and follow the signs).

 Finally, ferries are an interesting option if you want to hop a long distance without flying and have plenty of time to do it.
 They’re cheap and comfortable, they give you the opportunity to take in the views of ocean and coastline, and you pass through random port towns that you’d otherwise never see but which are such a historically important side to this island nation.
 I’ve used Tomakomai (Hokkaido) – Sendai both ways, Niigata – Tomakomai, Maizuri (Kyoto) – Otaru (Hokkaido) both ways, and Naha – Ishigaki (Okinawa) continuing to Taiwan (sadly no longer possible).
 It’s a nice way to travel if the schedule suits, although I did once have an issue with a cancelled ferry (rough seas) from Tomakomai leading to an encounter with a scary woman wielding a pair of kitchen scissors and then a punishing 2-day local train journey from Hokkaido to Kyoto… in other words, ferry travel perhaps isn’t the best idea if you can’t be flexible with your dates!